ncarrier/carino-schematics/README.md

 This contains the schematics for the vehicles of the carino project, as of writing, only the car is available.
-The software used for editing it is Fritzing, which should on most desktop platforms (Linux, MacOS, Windows...) provided you have the java runtime installed and functional.
+The software used for editing it is [Fritzing][fritzing], which should on most desktop platforms (Linux, MacOS, Windows...) provided you have the java runtime installed and functional.

 ## License